-Enjoy my Greek Tzatziki Dip with Yogurt – Garlic and Cucumber recipe!
+Greek Tzatziki Dip with Yogurt – Garlic and Cucumber

-- 3 Tbsp anise or mint (finely chopped)
+- 3 Tbsp fresh anise or mint finely chopped

 - salt and pepper

-- Put the grated cucumber into a thin tulle or gauze cloth and then place it into a sieve.
+- Put the grated cucumber into a thin tulle or gauze cloth over a sieve.

 - Add salt, mix and let it drain for about 15 minutes.